joshcurtis/Brotato-BalanceMod/README.md

 * Metal Detector: -5% Damage -> -4%
 * Metal Plate: Price 40->42
 * Missile: Price 45->41; 10% Damage -> 11%
-* Padding: [Reworked] Price: 45->43; -5% Speed -> -2%; New Effect: Instead of scaling with your total materials, Padding now gives you 1 HP for every 20 materials leftover that you didn't collect during the previous wave; Added 'Max HP' Tag [Now a more dynamic item that actually has value beyond the very limited niche situations it was good in before.]
+* Padding: {Reworked} Price: 45->43; -5% Speed -> -2%; New Effect: Instead of scaling with your total materials, Padding now gives you 1 HP for every 20 materials leftover that you didn't collect during the previous wave; Added 'Max HP' Tag [Now a more dynamic item that actually has value beyond the very limited niche situations it was good in before.]
 * Pocket Factory: 2 Engineering -> 3 [Many people like this item a lot, but if you look at its actual damage output in practice it tends to be very lackluster for its cost outside of its best-possible scenarios.]
 * Pumpkin: -2% Damage -> No Penalty; Now also gives +15% Bounce damage (only relevant for Ricochet); No Limit -> Limit 8 [Limit is mostly irrelevant, but will stop it from showing up in deep endless if you've already maxed the possible value.]
 * Recycling Machine: No downside -> -2% Attack Speed